jrandleman/EScheme/README.md

   - You can ignore warnings that occur here, they've been vetted.
 * ___Optional:___ if you're using `bash` or `zsh` as your shell:
   - `bash`:
-    1. Copy the `alias` output by the installer.
+    1. Copy the `alias='...'` output by the installer.
     2. Add it to your `~/.bashrc` (and/or `~/.bash_aliases`) file.
     3. Run: `. ~/.bashrc` (and/or `~/.bash_aliases`)
   - `zsh`:
-    1. Copy the `alias` output by the installer.
+    1. Copy the `alias='...'` output by the installer.
     2. Add it to your `~/.zshrc` file.
     3. Run: `. ~/.zshrc`
-  - You can now run `escm` anywhere in the command-line to run EScheme!
+  - You can now run `escm` anywhere in the command-line to launch EScheme!

 ### Execution:
 * If you didn't do the optional step during installation: